 15 Best Free Summer Programs for High School Students

 We know that cost can be a barrier to summer programs.
-That’s why we've compiled a list of some stellar programs that are completely free of charge (some even provide a stipend!).
-Programs range from highly selective to less selective and range from STEM programs to the humanities.
+That’s why we've compiled a list of the best free summer programs for high school students (some even provide a stipend!).
+These programs range from highly selective to less selective and from STEM programs to the humanities.

 TLDR;

 Looking for something else?
-Here are some of our other blogs with other opportunities available for high school students!
-15 Virtual Research Opportunities for High School Students, and 15 Research Volunteer Opportunities for High School Students in 2022.
+Here are some of our other blogs with opportunities for high school students!
+15 Virtual Research Opportunities for High School Students and 15 Research Volunteer Opportunities for High School Students.
+You can also learn more about opportunities like 15 Writing Competitions for High School Students and location-specific programs like 15 Summer Research Opportunities in India for High School Students.

-If you’d like 1: 1 mentorship from the brightest PhDs in the world, consider applying to our research program - Lumiere!
-We have full financial aid from low-income backgrounds!
+If you’d like 1: 1 mentorship from the brightest PhDs in the world, consider applying to our research program - the Lumiere Research Scholar Program!
+We have full financial aid for students from low-income backgrounds.

 15 Best Free Summer Programs